Otto Kleinschmidt: Ornithology and systematics

 Kleinschmidt's book The Formenkreis Theory and the Progress of the Organic World was translated in 1930 by Francis Charles Robert Jourdain.
 Mixed reviews appeared in American and British journals.
+Bernhard Rensch developed some aspects of the Formenkreis theory using the term "racial circles" but he was critical of Kleinschmidt's anti-evolutionist stance.

 Historians of science Georgy S. Levit, Kay Meister and Uwe Hoßfeld have noted that:

 Kleinschmidt’s creationistic concept led him not only to the rejection of the Darwinian theory of descent, but also to the negation of the post-Mendelian genetics.
 His criticism of the Darwinian principles is one of the most intensive and extensive assaults on the proper evolutionism.
 At the same time, his studies on individual and geographic variation of Palaearctic birds delivered valuable biological data, which seriously contributed to the empirical basis of biological systematics.